 YAML

 in the examples for two reasons: it's the format supported by Flasgger, but even more importantly it is much less "noisy" which makes it a whole lot more pleasant to edit.
 YAML is "a human-friendly data serialization language for all programming languages".
 It is quite similar to JSON but much like Python, it removes all the syntactic noise from curly braces by separating blocks by indentation.
-It also strips the need for quotation marks for strings.
-To give a short example, here is a comparison of the same sensor serialized first in JSON
+It also strips the need for quotation marks for strings, and most importantly does not give two hoots about extra commas at the last line of object or array.
+To give a short example, here is a comparison of the same sensor serialized first in JSON{

 "name": "test-sensor-1",